The Combinatorial Multi-Round Ascending Auction: The CMRA in Danish spectrum auctions

 \subsection{Denmark's 1800 MHz spectrum auction}

 In 2016, the DEA sold licenses in the 1800 MHz band.
 The bidders were bidding for 2x65 MHz paired frequencies in the 1800 MHz frequency band.
-The auction first allocated three 2x10 MHz blocks with a coverage obligation non-competitively: Each bidder won a 2x10 MHz block at the reserve price of DKK 50 million.\footnote{On 25 February 2022, DKK 1 = \$0.15.} The remaining 2x35 MHz were sold in a CMRA.
+The auction first allocated three 2x10 MHz blocks with a coverage obligation non-competitively: Each bidder won a 2x10 MHz block at the reserve price of DKK 50 million.\footnote{On 30 September 2016, DKK 1 = \$0.15.} The remaining 2x35 MHz were sold in a CMRA.
 After assigning the blocks with the coverage obligation, there were spectrum caps that allowed each bidder to win at most 2x20 MHz in the CMRA (which corresponds to a $\lambda$ of 0.57).

 The CMRA allocated seven lots (2x5 MHz blocks).
 Each bidder was allowed to win at most four blocks in the CMRA.
 The reserve price was DKK 25 million.
 The CMRA allocated generic blocks; specific frequencies were allocated in an assignment stage after the CMRA.
-The assignment stage used a VCG auction.
+The assignment stage used Vickrey-nearest pricing \citep{day2012quadratic}.

 Bidder A won 2x20 MHz for a total price of DKK 300,159,486.
 Bidder B won 2x20 MHz for a total price of DKK 300,159,486.
 Bidder C won 2x25 MHz for a total of DKK 425,239,229.
 Each bidder won 2x10 MHz with the coverage obligation, so bidders A and B both won two lots in the CMRA.
 Bidder C won three lots in the CMRA.